 We will keep you informed as soon as further clarity is provided.

 The HBA Board once again would like to send our sincere best wishes to all members impacted, especially those in Melbourne, at this extremely stressful time.
 We are thinking of you.
 Please reach out, even if you just wish to talk.

 In March, Dan Wright, Business & Leadership Coach at FlowGetic, and a guest speaker at our February Seminar, generously presented a free webinar to HBA members.

 One of the many benefits I took from Dan’s webinar was a reminder that we need to look after ourselves.
 He spoke about how important it is to acknowledge and accept the crisis we’re all facing, to connect with those close to us, to have an intention / goal every day and to be the healthiest we can, taking care of our nutrition, exercise, sleep and whatever anti-stress regimen works.

 I really needed Dan's reminder.
-Like you, much of my time is focused on looking after my family, staff, clients, keeping an eye on neighbors and friends, (in my case, our HBA Members), and trying to manage a financial plan to secure the economic viability of our business.
+Like you, much of my time is focused on looking after my family, staff, clients, (and also in my case, our HBA Members), keeping an eye on neighbors and friends, and trying to manage a financial plan to secure the economic viability of our business.

 We all still face a stressful and taxing time.
 We're forced to make some really tough decisions.

 So take good care of yourself ... so we can take care of others.
 And thank you to Dan.